flaturtha/NOS/_posts/2016-08-19-applied-principles.md

 ## The Detectives of Poe, Doyle, and Gaboriau

 Conan Doyle&#39;s Detective Stories, being short-stories, more closely resemble Poe&#39;s tales than Gaboriau&#39;s novels do.
 Perhaps this is due more to a certain analogy of structure than to the actual working mentality of the detective.

 Dupin and his historian have rooms together, just as Holmes and Watson do.
 In each case the curiosity of the historian is first aroused by noticing the unconventional habits and studies of his companion.
 Dupin has his detractors among the official police, just as Holmes has his Greyson and his Lestrade, and Lecoq his Gevrol.

 Perhaps the fatuous Watson chronicles his friend&#39;s exploits with even franker admiration than the nameless companion of Dupin, but they are equally earnest in their graphic and detailed recitals.
 It is to be regretted that so definite a character as Dupin&#39;s historian had no name for his better identification, that like Doctor Watson he might have &quot;passed into the language.&quot;

 Professor Brander Matthews gives this interesting dissertation upon the Teller of Poe&#39;s tales:

->&quot;Upon the preternaturally acute observer who was to control the machinery of the tale, the American poet be stowed a companion of only an average alertness and keen ness; and to this commonplace companion the romance: confided the telling of the story.
+>&quot;Upon the preternaturally acute observer who was to control the machinery of the tale, the American poet bestowed a companion of only an average alertness and keenness; and to this commonplace companion the romance: confided the telling of the story.
 By this seemingly simple device Poe doubled the effectiveness of his work, because this unobservant and unimaginative narrator of the unraveling of a tangled skein by an observant and imaginative analyst naturally recorded his own admiration and astonishment as the wonder was wrought before his eyes, so that the admiration and astonishment were transmitted directly and suggestively, to the readers of the narrative.

->&quot;In the &#39;Gold-Bug&#39; the wonder-worker is Legrand, and in both the &#39;Murders in the Rue Morgue&#39; and the &#39;Purloined Letter1 he is M. Dupin; and in all three tales the telling of the story is entrusted to an anonymous narrator, serving not only as a sort of Greek chorus to hint to the spectators the emotions they ought to feel, but also as the describer of the personality and peculiarities of Legrand and Dupin, who are thus individualized, humanized, and related to the real world.
+>&quot;In the &#39;Gold-Bug&#39; the wonder-worker is Legrand, and in both the &#39;Murders in the Rue Morgue&#39; and the &#39;Purloined Letter&#39; he is M. Dupin; and in all three tales the telling of the story is entrusted to an anonymous narrator, serving not only as a sort of Greek chorus to hint to the spectators the emotions they ought to feel, but also as the describer of the personality and peculiarities of Legrand and Dupin, who are thus individualized, humanized, and related to the real world.
 If they had not been accepted by the narrator as actual beings of flesh and blood, they might otherwise retain the thinness and the dryness of disembodied intelligences working in a vacuum.

 >&quot;This device of the transmitting narrator is indisputably valuable; and, properly enough, it reappears in the one series of detective tales which may be thought by some to rival Poe&#39;s.
 The alluring record of the investigations of Mr. Sherlock Holmes is the work of a certain Dr. Watson, a human being but little more clearly characterized than the anonymous narrators who have preserved for us the memory of Legrand and Dupin.
 But Poe here again exhibited a more artistic reserve than any of his imitators, in so far as he refrained from the undue laudation of the strange intellectual feats which are the central interest of these three tales.